Timeline for the 2021 Grant Cycle

 November 2, 2020: Call for Applications will be released and grant application will be available online.

-Federally-Recognized Nonprofit: Your organization must be a federally recognized nonprofit at the time it applies, when the grant is awarded, and for the duration of the funding cycle.
+Federally Recognized Nonprofit: Your organization must be a federally recognized nonprofit at the time it applies, when the grant is awarded, and for the duration of the funding cycle.
 Most commonly, organizations meet this requirement by having formed as a 501(c)(3).
 However, there are other ways to establish federally recognized nonprofit status.
 For example, your organization could have access to a Group Exemption.
 If so, you will need to provide us with a letter dated this fiscal year from your parent organization that establishes the right of your organization to use the Group Exemption.
+We also accept fiscal sponsorships.

 Maryland Charity Number: Your organization should be in good standing with the Maryland Secretary of State which means you should have a Charity Number (we ask for it in our application).
 See sos.maryland.gov/charity and inquire early if you are just starting the process.